NataliL1/Laravel-Project-Desserts/README.md

-A web app for meal recipes.
+A web app for dessert recipes.
 There are administrators and regular users.
 Only when you have a registration, you can see added recipes.
 Only administrators can edit or delete data.
 The project is made using Laravel.
 More information about it bellow.